 The Brexit rollercoaster: A timeline of Britain’s EU divorce

-After two years of gruelling negotiations, Prime Minister Theresa May is hoping to wrest further concessions from the EU after her proposed divorce deal was shot down in parliament, leaving the UK in disarray just two months before Brexit deadline.
+After two years of gruelling negotiations, Prime Minister Theresa May has seen her proposed EU divorce deal twice shot down in parliament, leaving the UK in disarray just weeks before Brexit deadline.

 How did it come to this?